06 September 2022

 One of the main rationales for using a cash box structure is that equity securities issued by PLC are issued for a non-cash consideration so that the statutory pre-emption provisions set out in the UK Companies Act 2006 do not apply.
 The issue can therefore take place without the timing implications of seeking shareholder approval to disapply the pre-emption rights or conducting a pre-emptive issue.

-This guidance note gives an overview of the features of a Jersey cash box transaction as used in a direct share or convertible bond issue by PLC.
+This guidance note gives an overview of the features of a Jersey cash box transaction as used in a direct share or convertible bond issue by PLC and sets out the main benefits of using a Jersey cash box company.
 For further information on structuring a convertible bond issue using a Jersey cash box company as the convertible bond issuer (also known as an exchangeable redeemable preference shares (ERPS) structure), please see our guidance note: Convertible Bond issuances using a Jersey cash box structure.

 Carey Olsen’s highly experienced structured finance team is well placed to assist with structuring a share or convertible bond issue using a Jersey cash box having acted on a vast number of such structures over many years.